Mount BonnellAddress Mt Bonnell, Austin, TX 78731, USA

 You can also get a glimpse of the lifestyles of Austin’s rich and famous.
 Several mansions along Lake Austin can be seen from Mount Bonnell.
 The hill can get a little crowded around sunset, but you can stick around after dark for stargazing.
 Just note that the park officially closes at 10 p.m.
 The skyline and nearby radio towers offer a view dotted with an array of steady lights and flashing beacons.

 The site is named after George W. Bonnell, who first visited the site in 1838 and wrote about it in a journal entry.
 Bonnell was the Commissioner of Indian Affairs for the Republic of Texas, and he later became the publisher of the Texas Sentinel newspaper.
-Mount Bonnell’s official name is actually Covert Park (much of the land was donated by Frank Covert in 1938), but few locals refer to it by that name.
+The top of Mount Bonnell is actually called Covert Park (much of the land was donated by Frank Covert in 1938), but few locals refer to it by that name.
 The stone monument commemorating Covert's donation remained in place in the viewing area until 2008 when it broke into pieces for unknown reasons.
 Community leaders raised money to have the rough-hewn stone monument restored, and their efforts earned an award from Preservation Texas in 2016.

 Another donation in 1957 by the Barrow family allowed the park to be expanded.
 While there are no large carnivores around these days, frontiersman Bigfoot Wallace described Mount Bonnell in the 1840s as one of the best places to hunt bear in the country.
 Legend has it that Wallace lived in a cave near the hill while he recovered from a serious illness.
 In fact, he stayed away so long that his bride-to-be thought he was dead and married someone else.
 However, the exact location of the cave has been lost to history.
 Caves are common throughout the Austin area.
 The hill was also used intermittently by Native Americans as a lookout point.
 A trail along the base of the hill was once a popular route for Native Americans going to and from Austin.
 The well-traveled route also became the site of numerous battles between white settlers and native tribes.